 Surface and subsurface contamination resulted from the underground Rio Blanco site nuclear test.
 The surface cleanup was approved with No Further Action by CDPHE in 2003.
 Subsurface contamination remains in the detonation zone near the RB-E-01 emplacement hole; this zone includes the former cavities and surrounding fractured rock along with the collapse chimneys (Figure 2).
 The detonation zone is contaminated by residual radioactive isotopes, and the high-melting-point radionuclides are trapped in the solidified melt rock (often referred to as melt glass due to its glassy texture) at the bottom of the former cavities.
 The radionuclides incorporated in the melt rock can only be released to groundwater very slowly through dissolution of the melt rock (Tompson et al. 1999; Pawloski et al. 2001).
-Though dissolution of radionuclides from melt rock can represent a long-term source of subsurface contamination, dissolved-phase transport of radionuclides away from the detonation zone is considered insignificant, because the rock surrounding the former cavities and collapse chimneys is unsaturated with respect to groundwater.
-The presence of gas in the surrounding formations also severely limits liquid movement, making any solidified radionuclides that may have dissolved in the former cavities essentially immobile.
+Though dissolution of radionuclides from melt rock could represent a long-term source of subsurface contamination, dissolved-phase transport away from the detonation zone is considered insignificant due to the low permeability of the rock surrounding the detonation zone.
+The presence of gas in the unsaturated formation further reduces the relative permeability of liquids, making radionuclides that may have dissolved in the detonation zone essentially immobile.